startyourlab/website/docs/tutorials/git-goals.md

 }>
   <TabItem value="community">
     <p>
-      To get started, navigate into the <code>git-goals-files</code> folder on the tutorial's repository.
+      To get started, navigate into the <code>git-goals-files</code> folder on the tutorial's repository page.
       Then, open the <code>community</code> folder.
     </p>
     <p>